 For new homeowners, old houses, property managers, and more, mold is an ongoing concern in those muggy, Midwestern days.
 Anyone can spot a patch of black mold caving in the ceiling, but the savviest approach is to minimize mold growth before it gets out of hand.
 Our advice?
 Bring in an expert.
 Experts are trained in more ways than one to identify mold from early growth stages, potential mold outbreaks, and even problem areas before undesirable growth occurs.
 In this business, an ounce of prevention is worth a pound of cure.
-At Lamunyon Mold, we provide expert mold inspection & testing solutions in the Mcpherson, Kansas, area for all home owners looking to get rid of pestering mold problems.
+At Lamunyon Mold, we provide expert mold inspection & testing solutions in the Mcpherson, Kansas, area for all homeowners looking to get rid of pestering mold problems.

 When Should I Schedule A Mold Inspection?